el-tocino/9000-series/README.md

 SLOL
 CHMK

+### System screens
+The AE-35 antenna is drawn on one screen when discussing troubleshooting it.

 ### Unnamed graphs (mostly lighter blue or aqua, at least one is purple bg, white lines):
 horizontal single-line plot (2x)